abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 # Day 3 - RISC-V Core Programming Using Vivado

-We use the verilog code of RISC-V processor core (mythcore_test_no_ILA.v)(ILA - Integrated Logic Analyser, we use no_ILA one because we are noe using practical FPGA board).
+We use the verilog code of RISC-V processor core called RVMyth (mythcore_test_no_ILA.v)(ILA - Integrated Logic Analyser, we use no_ILA one because we are noe using practical FPGA board).
 It has a 5 stage pipelined processor which is going to add firt 9 numbers.
 Then we create a vivado priject with adding basys3(xc7a35tcpg238-1) board and we add mythcore_test_no_ILA.v as desination source and test.v as simulation source and then perform the vivado simulations.

 ### SIMULATION